MicrosoftDocs/Viva/Viva/learning/workday-integration.md

         1. Check the **Confirm** checkbox to activate your changes.
         1. You can use the **View All Security Timestamps** report to roll back to a previous timestamp.

-## Create RaaS reports for catalog, user, assignment and completion data
+## Create RaaS reports for catalog, user, assignment, and completion data

-This section consists of steps required for enabling catalog, user, assignment and completion data sync in Workday and Viva Learning integration.
+This section consists of steps required for enabling catalog, user, assignment, and completion data sync in Workday and Viva Learning integration.
 Admins are required to create a custom RaaS report on the Workday portal.
 Once you have created integration system user of Workday portal and have provided all security access, follow these steps to create the required RaaS reports.